pluralsight/guides/draft/software-engineering-best-practices/using-git-and-github-on-windows/article.md

 ## Installing Git

-Download the installer for Windows from the Git official site .
+Download the installer for Windows from the [Git official site](https://git-scm.com/).

 Execute the downloaded file.
 In the page **Select Components**.
 I recommend setting the options according to the image below:

-Explaining some of the options:

-* **Windows Explorer integration** > **Context menu entries**: allows opening the Git command prompt (Git Bash) from any folder by click with the right mouse button on the folder and selecting **Git Bash Here**.
+The **Windows Explorer integration** > **Context menu entries** option allows opening the Git command prompt (Git Bash) from any folder by click with the right mouse button on the folder and selecting **Git Bash Here**.
+The last option is also interesting, that it installs a better font for all console windows.

 **Note:** Git for Windows comes with it's own command prompt (Git Bash), that besides git commands it has some useful Unix commands (and it looks better than Windows default prompt).